Contents

 Be aware that for auctions they often underplay what price they think it’ll go for (to get more people bidding), and for a deadline sale they often overplay the price to get higher offers to choose from.

-Just a wee note on capital gains - some people may encourage you to spend more on a house, with promise of 'future gains in price'.
+Just a wee note on capital gains - some people may encourage you to spend more on a house, with promise of 'future gains in value'.
 Realistically, this only matters if you own more than one house, as you will always have to live somewhere.
+If you own one house and live in it forever, then it doesn't matter how much that house's value changes.